 Lifetime licenses can be purchased at your local wildlife service agent, online (with a few exceptions), by calling

 Exceptions: Due to documentation requirements, Infant, Youth, and Disabled Lifetime Licenses cannot be purchased online.
 Infant and Youth Licenses can be applied for at any wildlife service agent, by mail, or in person with the Commission.
+Infant and youth applications must be received at WRC Headquarters or processed at a Wildlife Service Agent the day before the child turns 1 or 12 years of age.
+Applications received on or after the child’s 1st or 12th birthday CANNOT be processed as an infant or youth license.
+A copy of the birth certificate must accompany applications for infant and youth licenses.
 Disabled Licenses can only be applied for by mail and in person.
 Applications are available under Forms & Applications.
 See top right column under Quick Reference for Forms & Applications.

 Make a Tax-Deductible Contribution – Give a Gift that Lasts Forever

 You may make a tax deductible contribution directly to the NC Wildlife Endowment Fund or designate the Fund as a beneficiary of a bequest through your will or living trust.
 When making a memorial contribution, include the name and address of the person(s) making the donation as well as the name of the person(s) for whom the donation is being made.
 A card will be sent to the donor of the contribution.

 Learn more about lifetime licenses.